apache/ignite/modules/web-console/web-agent/README.txt

   mvn clean package -pl :ignite-web-console-agent -am -P web-console -DskipTests=true

 Demo of Ignite Web Agent:
  In order to simplify evaluation, demo mode was implemented.
  To start demo you need to click button "Start demo".
- New tab will be opened with prepared demo data.
+ New tab will be opened with prepared demo data and cluster of four nodes will be started inside Web Agent process.

+ NOTE, it is recommended to disable demo mode with "-dd" or "--disable-demo" option in production environment.

  1) Demo for importing domain model from database.
    In this mode an in-memory H2 database will be started.